swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 Adopting or reverting the adoption of this feature should not affect clients if used with care.

 In the case of adoption in a non-resilient module, the change is in type-checking of the module source files only.
-In this case changing the access-level of different dependencies won't affect clients.
+In this case changing the access level of different dependencies won't affect clients.

 For adoption in a resilient module, marking an existing import as less than public will affect how clients build.